Coneflowers: 7 Best Echinacea Varieties

 Print Friendly and PDF

-Coneflower, or Echinacea, is my favorite native North American plant.
-This rugged pollinator magnet comes in so many colors, shapes, and sizes.
-Here are seven coneflower varieties that we have planted over the years with success.
+You may be surprised to learn that our favorite native plant, coneflower (Echinacea), comes in many colors, shapes, and sizes.
+Here are seven varieties of this rugged pollinator magnet that we have planted over the years with success.

 Depending on your climate, be aware that hybrid coneflowers may not last as long in the garden as the original, E. purpurea, which is proven to stand the test of time!

-Plant breeders have been busy and now we have more colors, shapes, and sizes to choose from.
+Plant breeders have been busy!
+We have more colors, shapes, and sizes to choose from.
 Here are seven varieties that I have planted in my garden.

 • ‘Sunrise’ has pale yellow flowers with central cones that start out green and change to gold.
 Bright and showy, the flowers are 5” across and very fragrant.
 The plants are 30-36 inches tall.